eric-czech/data-engineer-challenge/README.md

 1. We don't care about pairings of same sex artists (e.g. _Garth Brooks_ and _Sam Smith_)
 2. The _user.name_ field is irrelevant for this question

+##Question 2: Making Decisions

-_Question 2: Decision Time_ - Assume you run your own record label and your job is to determine what proposed male/female duet is worth producing music for.
+Assume you run your own record label and your job is to determine what proposed male/female duet is worth producing music for.
 You'll encounter these opportunities once a week over the course of a year and each time you'll have to make a decision right away, and you can only choose one song to produce that year.
 For example, you might run into a chance to produce a duet for Micheal Buble and Rihanna in week 1 and then another for Kenny Chesney and Iggy Azalea in week 2 but you can't want until the end of week 2 to decide -- each opportunity expires at the end of the week in which it arose.

 Finally, assume that the metric calculated in Question 1 for sentiment dissonance is a perfect estimator of success.
 Each time you run into the chance to produce a song for a duet, you can calculate the value from Question 1 for it and use that to make your decision.